Technigo/project-business-site/README.md

 Combining flexboxes and some vanilla JS, I created a responsive sign-up form which prompts the user with messages in case they have forgotten to enter first name, last name, email address.
 Next to the sign-up form, there is a simple yet responsive FAQ sheeth and a clean and slightly embelished footer.
 Since there are only 3 links in the navbar, i opted out of the hamburger menu option and decided to keep it as is.

 ## View it live
+This project may be viewed on GitHub: https://github.com/Katsiez/project-business-site